 At this point, we smile.
 Over 100,000 sites made a bad assumption.
 They left this plugin active in the name of speed improvement.
 Ironically, the plugin slows every page and post by 12.7 milliseconds – even when sitting there.
 Oops!

 WordPress plugins are PHP code.
 Various blogs and forums claim PHPv7 breaks the P3 plugin.
-We believe it – but how bad?
-We don’t know.
+The only plugin it tests is then itself.
 Our cheap, shared hosting is a techno-laggard (paradoxically, GoDaddy).
 They are still running PHPv5.4 as the default.
 Is that why they haven’t updated the plugin yet?
 For our speed demonstration, this may be helpful.
 But PHPv7 makes WordPress load so much faster – around a third the original v5.4 load time.
 Super fast.
 In theory, a 2-second page might load in 660 milliseconds.
 Beautiful!
-But we’re still waiting.
 Many hosts have already adopted PHPv7.
-We moved the version up a notch to 5.6 in Cpanel on GoDaddy – a small speed boost.
+GoDaddy finally did mid-2017.
+We moved the version up a notch to version 7.1 in Cpanel on GoDaddy – a small speed boost.

 P3 (Plugin Performance Profiler) causes 12.7 milliseconds of site drag.
 So we recalculate the results without this number messing things up.
 After testing, don’t leave it installed.
 At least, disable it.
 But we always remove it.